newrelic/docs-website/src/data-dictionary/events/Span/entity.name.md

 type: attribute
 events:
   - Span
+  - WorkloadStatus
 ---

-The name of the entity monitored by New Relic.
+The name of the entity (for example, the name of an app, host, or workload).